Definición de mind en inglés:

 - He told her to be silent and mind her own business.

 mind one's Ps & Qs

-- Be careful to behave well and avoid giving offense.[of unknown origin; said by some to refer to the care a young student must take in differentiating the tailed letters p and q]Oraciones de ejemplo
+- Be careful to behave well and avoid giving offence: she remembered the warning to mind her Ps and Qs and kept quiet[Of unknown origin; said by some to refer to the care a young pupil must pay in differentiating the tailed letters p and q]Más ejemplos en oraciones

 - As such, the stealth stingers tell the bipeds to buzz off and mind their Ps & Qs before the bees make 'em R.I.P.